kyraha/UMN_PR02_ETL/README.md

 ### 2. MLS Soccer

 The games stats per season can be found at MLSsoccer.com website, categorized by seasons.
-We pulled the data by iterating through seasons using Pandas.
+We pulled the data by iterating through seasons using Pandas, creating season-specific URLs that could then be scraped for that season's relevant data.

-## 3. TRANSFORM
+## TRANSFORM

 Since we have data from different sources (Data.world & MLSsoccer.com), we realized we needed to join the two datasets using a mapping dictionary.
 The Salaries table refers to the soccer clubs by their abbreviations while the Seasons table uses full names of the clubs.
 Because there is only a couple of dozen clubs in MLS league the mapping table could easily be composed manually.
 All that was needed was a "Select" query on unique names and unique abbreviations from the two tables in order to match them together.
 See the "create table club_map" part in the notebook.

-## 4. LOAD
+## LOAD

 For storing data together for future analysis, an sqlite database was chosen as the most versatile database engine.